renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 1. Validate your config by running `renovate-config-validator`
 1. If the improved config passes the validation, merge the branch into your mainline branch

 You can configure a [pre-commit](https://pre-commit.com) hook to validate your configuration automatically.
-Please see [github.com/renovatebot/pre-commit-hooks](https://github.com/renovatebot/pre-commit-hooks) for more.
+Please check out the [`renovatebot/pre-commit-hooks` repository ](https://github.com/renovatebot/pre-commit-hooks) for more information.

 ### Nuke config and re-onboard